wz-3/DotNetHomework/README.md

 # wz
-C# homework is in branch master
+C# homeworks is in branch master